Death benefit and surrender

 The HKMC Annuity Plan provides the annuitant with monthly annuity payouts until death.
 So what happens when the annuitant dies before they receive the full premium?

 The HKMC Annuity Plan is an insurance product that offers death protection.
 It guarantees each annuitant instalments of monthly annuity payment equivalent to 105% of the premium paid.
 If the annuitant passes away before getting 105% of the premium paid, the beneficiary will receive the remaining unpaid monthly instalments until the accumulated amount reaches 105% of the premium paid.
-The beneficiary can choose to receive the lump-sum amount at a discount.
-However, the lump-sum amount will be less than the amount received in instalments.
+The beneficiary can choose to receive the lump-sum amount.
+The lump-sum death benefit payment plus the cumulative guaranteed monthly annuity payments received will not be less than the 100% of the premium paid.

 If the accumulated guaranteed monthly annuity payments have already reached 105% of the premium paid, then, the death protection of the plan will cease.
 The beneficiary will not receive any guaranteed amount after the annuitant passes away.